Everything You Need to Know About Natto And Why You Should Consume It

 Natto has tons of amazing health benefits, which is largely why it is such a beloved superfood in Japan.
 It is naturally rich in essential vitamins such as magnesium, zinc, iron, and potassium which are essential for our wellbeing.

-As previously mentioned in the fermentation process of natto, one of the main yeast cultures sprayed onto soybeans is called Bacillus subtilis, which has amazing gut health properties for humans.
+As previously mentioned in the fermentation process of natto, one of the main bacteria cultures sprayed onto soybeans is called Bacillus subtilis, which has amazing gut health properties for humans.
 That means you’ll have no problems going to the bathroom if you regularly consume natto in your diet.

 There have also been studies that show that nattokinase, an enzyme naturally produced in natto during its fermentation process, has been linked with reducing the risk of cardiovascular disease, increasing life longevity, and lowering blood pressure.
 In fact, nattokinase has been linked to so many health benefits that this enzyme is sold on its own as a supplement.